 - On the other hand, perhaps your parent lives in his or her home country.

 (A parent who arrived with a valid temporary visa which has expired may or may not be in the relatively same legal position as an immigrant who entered without permission.)

 Let’s take a closer look at what problems might arise.

 Are Your Parents In The U.S. With A Valid Temporary Visa Which Has Not Expired?

 We’ll begin with a parent in the United States.

 If your parent is living in the U.S. with a valid temporary visa, she might be able to apply for a green card without leaving the country.

 Because she arrived with a visa, usually a tourist visa, it means she entered with inspection.

-No Intent To Permanently Live In The U.S. At Time Of Entry
+Your Parents Did Not Intend To Permanently Live In The U.S. At Time Of Entry

 Here is a recurrent situation that I have seen in my San Bernardino immigration law practice.